 The overall mission for Pro-Tech and the two initial programs are as follows:

-- Professional-Technical Education: The Dordt College Professional-Technical program works to equip Christians for lifelong service as operators and managers in skilled fields.
+- Professional-Technical Programs: Dordt University Professional-Technical programs work to equip Christians for lifelong service as operators and managers in skilled fields.

 Student Learning Objectives